alexbecker/prompt-injection/paper.typ

   ]
 )

-All attacks are listed in Table 6 below in Python f-string format, with `prompt` and `refusal` to be interpolated.
+All attacks are listed in Table VI below in Python f-string format, with `prompt` and `refusal` to be interpolated.
 The "Escape-{Separation,Deletion}-[N]" attacks use $N$ copies of `\n` or `\b` respectively and are truncated for readability.
 Note that Python f-strings will replace `{{` with `{` and `}}` with `}`,
 and that we treat `\b` as the literal 2-character string but `\n` as a newline.